aa25g15/ui-tech/README.md

 * This is why it is called that everything in JS is actually an object as anything you create besides primitive types inherit the Object.prototype
 * The reason why it is written like __proto__ is so that you do not accidentally alter it, it is just a naming convention
 * A function will have Function.prototype which has Object.prototype
+* A string will have String.prototype which has Object.prototype
 * How can one object inherit the properties and methods of another object by using its prototype?
 ```javascript
 const obj1 = {